 - Removing corrupted data and fixing coding errors and related problems

-- Developing and maintaining databases, data systems – reorganizing data in a readable format
+- Developing and maintaining databases, and data systems – reorganizing data in a readable format

-- Performing analysis to assess quality and meaning of data
+- Performing analysis to assess the quality and meaning of data

 - Filter Data by reviewing reports and performance indicators to identify and correct code problems